 How Was the Veterans Health Administration Established?

-The Veterans Health Administration is one of three components that make up the Department of Veterans Affairs, and handles the health care veterans receive.
+The Veterans Health Administration is one of three components that make up the Department of Veterans Affairs and handles the health care veterans receive.
 Referred to as “national homes,” designated hospitals in the 19th century were established solely for injured veterans.
 The first national home opened in 1866 near Augusta, Maine.
 These hospitals spread across the U.S. at a moderate pace until WWI created a significant need for a more expansive program.
 Congress authorized the leasing of private hospitals and hotels to service the needs of returning veterans.
 Over the course of the 20th century, the Veterans Health Administration oversaw the expansion of veterans’ hospitals nationwide and also established a set of reforms aimed at improving their operational efficiency.
 By 2018, over 1,600 health care facilities were providing a variety of health services for veterans and their families.

 Challenges and Changes Facing the VA and Veterans Health Administration Today

-The Veterans Health Administration is a large component in the U.S. health care system.
+The Veterans Health Administration is a large component of the U.S. health care system.
 Employees of the agency have a direct hand in the crucial delivery of health care to the men and women in our armed forces.
 While proper funding of the VA and Veterans Health Administration has always been a priority, certain other challenges may affect how our veterans receive care.

 VA Mission Act